×

 Introduction

 We live in turbulent times with health challenges, war, volatile economic conditions, and an escalating climate crisis disrupting business and life.
-41.8% of the people surveyed by the World Economic Forum said that they expected the world to be consistently volatile with multiple surprises over the next three years.
-For the corporate world, increased global volatility brings increased risks, necessitating constant vigilance, and countermeasures.
+For the corporate world, this increased global volatility brings increased risks, necessitating constant vigilance, and countermeasures.
 More so, with the interconnectedness of cyber, geopolitical, third-party, physical, privacy, financial, and ESG risks, to name a few.

 This article aims to unravel the complexities of GRC offering insights into best practices, emerging trends and the integration of technology in shaping a robust GRC strategy that your organization can use to navigate the complexities of the modern business environment with confidence.